-- Support-Victims use the mechanics or institutions of religion to provide emotional support in dealing with the emotional trauma of disasters and death.
-The availability of God or clergy or religious institutions provides spiritual and emotional support during crisis. - Questions-In the chaos and confusion that results from disasters, victims have a need to make sense of the traumatic event.
-In doing so, spirituality and religion provide the tools for asking questions and problem solving. - Seeking-As victims seek answers and understanding, religion and spirituality provide the mechanisms for searching and seeking. - Stress mitigation-Prayer provides a "listening ear" during crisis.
+Support-Victims use the mechanics or institutions of religion to provide emotional support in dealing with the emotional trauma of disasters and death.
+The availability of God or clergy or religious

+- Seeking-As victims seek answers and understanding, religion and spirituality provide the mechanisms for searching and seeking. - Stress mitigation-Prayer provides a "listening ear" during crisis.
 It allows the victim to vent his or her crisis as a hopeful response.
 Prayer provides an avenue for processing the chaos and reducing the stress through repetition, communion, and meditation. - Connecting-Prayer and spiritual activities help victims connect with others and God (see pages 3, 4).
 Such activities bring people into a shared setting where they can receive encouragement and guidance for integrating "the present crisis" with both the past and the future.
 By joining memories of past accomplishments, fond experiences, and old traditions with the hope of progress, the promise of future memories, and new traditions, people realize they are not alone on the path of dealing with the given crisis.